-- 36.1.
-Dividend shall become payable within fourteen days after declaration, unless the general meeting determines another date on a motion by the board of directors. - 36.2.
-Dividend that has not been claimed within five years after it has become payable, shall revert to the company. - 36.3.
-The general meeting may decide that dividends shall be paid entirely or partially in another form than in cash. - 36.4.
-If so decided by the general meeting on a motion by the board of directors, interim dividend shall be distributed, including an interim distribution of reserves, with due observance of the provisions in section 2:105 paragraph 4 Civil Code. - 36.5.
-A deficit may only be amortised to the account of the statutory reserves insofar as is allowed by law or these articles of association.
+- 1. Dividends shall be payable within fourteen days following their adoption, unless the general meeting determines another date on the proposal of the management board. - 2.
+Dividends which have not been collected within five years after they became due and payable shall revert to the company. - 3.
+The general meeting may resolve that dividends shall be distributed in whole or in part in a form other than cash. - 4.
+Interim distributions shall be made if the general meeting so determines on the proposal of the management board, including an interim distribution of reserves, subject to due observance of the provisions of section 2:105 subsection 4 Civil Code. - 5.
+A deficit may only be offset against the reserves prescribed by law, to the extent permitted by the law or by these articles of association.